apollographql/gatsby-theme-apollo/packages/gatsby-theme-apollo-docs/README.md

 ## Deployment

-All docs sites will eventually be deployed into a subdirectory, as configured by the `basePath` option&mdash;https://apollographql.com/docs/apollo-server, for example.
+All docs sites will eventually be deployed into a subdirectory, as configured by the `pathPrefix` option&mdash;https://apollographql.com/docs/apollo-server, for example.
 [Read this guide](https://github.com/apollographql/gatsby-theme-apollo#deploying-to-a-subdirectory) to learn how to pull this off.

 ## Migration